Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Magic Items/Serum of Water_s Protection.md

 ---
 aliases:
-Level: 4 / 8 / 12

 price:
 tags:
 Type: Magic Item
 ---
 A serum of water’s protection looks like a standard bottle of drinking water, but consuming it covers you with a thin layer of magically animated water.
 This has two effects, both of which last 1 hour.
-First, you gain resistance against acid and fire damage; a mk 1 serum of water’s protection grants acid and fire resistance 5, a mk 2 serum grants acid and fire resistance 10, and a mk 3 serum grants acid and fire resistance 15.
+First, you gain resistance against acid and fire damage a mk 1 serum of water’s protection grants acid and fire resistance 5, a mk 2 serum grants acid and fire resistance 10, and a mk 3 serum grants acid and fire resistance 15.
 Second, you become vulnerable to cold damage, taking 50% more damage from cold effects.

 ### Serums